Breaking News

 Horse 2:

-Comments: A 7–year–old Quarter Horse gelding and an 8–year–old Quarter Horse gelding in Stanislaus County were confirmed positive for Equine Infectious Anemia (EIA).
-Twenty-five (25) potentially exposed horses on the home premises have been tested for EIA with results pending.
-The twenty-five (25) potentially exposed horses will remain under quarantine until pending lab results are received and their sixty (60) day retest samples are completed as per CDFA and USDA program requirements.
+Comments: A 4–year–old Quarter Horse stallion and a 5-year-old Quarter Horse mare in Riverside County were confirmed positive for Equine Infectious Anemia (EIA).
+One (1) potentially exposed horse on the home premises has initially tested negative for EIA and will remain under quarantine until the sixty (60) day retest as per CDFA and USDA program requirements.
 CDFA has been on site with continued monitoring of the situation.
-Epidemiological tracing is ongoing, but transmission is suspected to be iatrogenic.;
+Epidemiological tracing determined that the positive horses were linked to the recent San Bernardino County EIA incidents.;

 Quarantine Released